i-Rohan/Week-3-02-10-2015-/README.md

 Langford Pairing <br>
 Wikipedia Link: https://en.wikipedia.org/wiki/Langford_pairing <br>
 Write a program to print out a Langford pairing for order n.
 However, instead of printing numbers, print capital alphabets, and use their index (like A is 1, B is 2, C is 3…..
-Z is 26) to compute the apartness of 2 alphabets.
+Z is 26) to compute the apartness between 2 alphabets.

 Example for n = 3.
 There are only 2 possible solutions